-(See Diabetes Self-Care: What Does My Child Need to Know? for an outline of possible tasks to transition and skills to teach.)
+(See Passing the Baton: What Does My Child Need to Know? for an outline of possible tasks to transition and skills to teach.)

 - Be prepared for the occasional slip-up.
 If you’ve ever lost your keys, you need to expect that your child may forget her monitor at school occasionally.

 We went skiing as a family one day and didn’t realize until we arrived at the ski hill 2 hours away that Paul, in all the excitement, forgot his test kit at home.
 This was Paul’s responsibility to bring but rather than making him feel bad for this childish forgetfulness or immediately turning back, we had a good supply of low treatments in the car that enabled us to do a couple of runs before heading to the nearest town to find a pharmacy that carried blood glucose meters. ~Danielle